Ang-Cheng-Jun/ip/docs/README.md

 ##
 ### Features
     Notes about the command format
-   * Words in UPPER_CASE are the parameters to be supplied by the user. e.g. in event DESCRIPTION /at TIME, TIME is a parameter which can be used as `event project meeting /at 1pm-3pm`.
+    * Words in UPPER_CASE are the parameters to be supplied by the user. e.g. in deadline DESCRIPTION /by DATE, DATE is a parameter which can be used as `deadline project meeting /by 7th April`.

 #### Adding a todo task: `todo`
 Adds a todo task to the task list.